awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent.md

 # Working with the CodeDeploy agent<a name="codedeploy-agent"></a>

- The CodeDeploy agent is a software package that, when installed and configured on an instance, makes it possible for that instance to be used in CodeDeploy deployments\.
+ The AWS CodeDeploy agent is a software package that, when installed and configured on an instance, makes it possible for that instance to be used in CodeDeploy deployments\.

-**Important**
- The minimum supported version of the CodeDeploy agent is 1\.1\.0\.
-Use of an earlier CodeDeploy agent might cause deployments to fail\.

 **Note**
  The CodeDeploy agent is required only if you deploy to an EC2/On\-Premises compute platform\.
 The agent is not required for deployments that use the Amazon ECS or AWS Lambda compute platform\.